 Academic research & teaching

-I work on literature & history of the 'global south', especially anticolonial and nationalist movements in British India in the early twentieth century.
+I work on literature & history of the 'global south', especially anticolonial and antiauthoritarian movements in British India in the early twentieth century.
 I also work on Black American anti-racist thought in the 1920s and 1930s, Third World solidarity movements during the Cold War, and anti-Apartheid activism in South Africa in the 1960s-1980s.
 I have written about Bhagat Singh, M.K.
 Gandhi, B.R.
 Ambedkar, W.E.B.
 Du Bois, Emma Goldman, among others.
 I have published essays in many journals including Postcolonial Studies, Interventions, and the PMLA.

 I am an assistant professor in the Department of Comparative Literature at the University of Hong Kong.
 In 2018-2019, I am a Fellow in the Society for the Humanities at Cornell University.
 I have previously taught at the University of Toronto, and in 2015-2016, I was the Mellon Sawyer Seminar Postdoctoral Fellow in 'Bibliomigrancy' at the University of Wisconsin-Madison.

 My teaching has focused on comparative world literature, especially literature from South Asia, Africa, and the Black Diaspora.
-I regularly teach courses on 'rotten Englishes', postcolonial theory, diaspora studies, and human rights law & literature.
+I regularly teach courses on world literature, postcolonial theory, diaspora studies, and human rights law & literature.

 Human rights advocacy & public engagement

 I approach human rights by starting from histories of people of colour, diasporic communities, and other marginalised communities and populations.
 In South Asia, I am committed to recuperating the legacy of B.R.
 Ambedkar and asserting Dalit (formerly 'untouchable') rights, as well as LGBTQ rights.
 In South Africa, I work on post-Apartheid anti-racist activism, especially movements to decolonise university curricula.
-In the US and Canada, I seek to reveal the afterlives of the 1980s HIV/AIDS crisis, as well as to foreground ongoing health crises that disproportionately affect queer people and people of colour.
+In the US, the UK, and Canada, I seek to reveal the afterlives of the 1980s HIV/AIDS crisis, as well as to foreground ongoing health crises that disproportionately affect queer people and people of colour.
 I have also written about the relationship between human rights and global climate change.